saghul/pyuv/docs/fs.rst

 .. py:function:: pyuv.fs.scandir(loop, path, flags, [callback])

+    :param loop: loop object where this function runs.

     :param string path: Directory to list.

-    :param int flags: Unused.

-    :param loop: loop object where this function runs.

     :param callable callback: Function that will be called with the result of the function.

     List files from a directory.
+The return value is a list of ``DirEnt`` object, which has 2 fields: `name` and `type`.

 .. py:function:: pyuv.fs.sendfile(loop, out_fd, in_fd, in_offset, length, [callback])